What Causes ECU Failure?

 Check out more information about the symptoms of a bad ECU here (INSERT LINK HERE).

-ECU failure is an electrical problem.
+ECU failure is an electrical issue.
 It’s most often caused by:

 • Moisture